 One of the important signatures of the hydrodynamic behavior of the system formed in relativistic nuclear collisions is given by collectivity.
 The studies of anisotropic flow coefficients are thus crucial to understand the collective behaviour of the system formed in nuclear collisions.
 Anisotropic flow is quantified using the coefficients of the Fourier expansion of the azimuthal distribution of the particles in the final state, given as follows~\cite{Voloshin:1994mz},

 Here, $\phi$ is the azimuthal angle, $\psi_n$ is the $n$\textsuperscript{th} harmonic symmetry plane angle, and $v_n$ are the coefficients of the Fourier expansion, also known as the anisotropic flow coefficients. $v_2$, $v_3$, etc., are respectively called as elliptic flow, triangular flow, etc, and can be calculated as, $v_{n}=\langle\cos[n(\phi-\psi_{n})]\rangle$.
-The estimation of $\psi_n$ is not trivial in experiments, thus, we use the two-particle Q-cumulant method to estimate the flow coefficients~\cite{Bilandzic:2010jr, Zhou:2015iba}.
+However, the estimation of $\psi_n$ is not trivial in experiments; thus, the two-particle Q-cumulant method is used to estimate the flow coefficients~\cite{Bilandzic:2010jr, Zhou:2015iba}.
 The estimation of $n$\textsuperscript{th} order flow coefficient with Q-cumulant method requires the $n$\textsuperscript{th} order flow vectors ($Q_n$), defined as follows,